JoabFelippx/is-person-detector/README.md

 # Person Detector Service

-In a simplified manner, a service within the Intelligent Space is essentially a Python (or C++, and so on) application running within a Docker container, seamlessly orchestrated across a cluster of hosts using Kubernetes.
 This service detects faces in images, providing these detections in different ways.

 ## About :smile: